Marking and Auto-Marking Control Points in Photos

 6. If viewing the photos in table format, select the column by which you want to sort the table (in ascending order).
 Select the column a second time to switch to descending order.
 For filtering and advanced sorting options, see "Filtering Data in the Control Point Editor" in this chapter for information.

-7. If you want to view a photo in the Photo Viewer, in the Photos or Sampled Photos panel, select the photo and click View in Photo Viewer .
+7. To view a photo using the Photo Viewer, select the photo from either the Photos panel or Sampled Photos panel, and click View in Photo Viewer .
 See "Viewing Photos in the Photo Viewer" in the "Preparing the Project" chapter.
 The Photo Viewer opens in the Control Point window.
 Click Back to GCP Editor to close the Photo Viewer and redisplay the editor.

 8. In the Photos panel, select the photo on which you want to mark the position of the selected control point.
 The photo is displayed in the photo viewing window with a white cross hairs indicating the projected location of the control point that PhotoMesh automatically calculated.
-You can type ‘n’ to select the next photo, or ‘p’ to select the previous one.
+Type ‘n’ to select the next photo, or ‘p’ to select the previous one.

 Note: Any photo thumbnails that are outside of the current build area are displayed in strikethrough font.

-9. If you want PhotoMesh to automatically identify control point markers in your photos and mark the photos in PhotoMesh accordingly, do the following:
+9. To have PhotoMesh automatically identify control point markers in your photos and mark the photos in PhotoMesh accordingly, do the following:

 a.
 Click Auto-Mark.
 The Auto-Mark Control Points dialog is displayed.